GuniDH/Virtual-Table-Pointer-Corruption/README.md

 **Prerequisites:**

 This threat/attack was successful due to the ability to debug, in most scenarios the user of this software won’t be able to debug the program, only running it – making the attack less likely to occur.
-Information disclosure - the very secret password has been leaked!
+Information disclosure - the very secret password has been leaked.

-**Business impact:**

-If this software is owned by a company, this password might permit the attacker to access the company’s data bases, and so use private data of users and make the company face serious complaints due to federal user privacy rules.

 **Proposed remediation:**